 Nobody gets rich or even makes a decent living teaching only in yoga studios.

 This is important to internalize from the beginning.
 Think of your studio classes as just your marketing platform for your retreats and private classes.
 That’s where it becomes necessary to make additional streams of income.
-There are many ways to make additional streams of income as a yoga teacher, but the two most reliable are offering private or small group classes and arranging retreats.
+There are many ways yoga teachers an earn additional income, but the two most reliable are offering private or small group classes and arranging retreats.

 7. Start offering private classes